tanmaymohite/converter/readme.md

 # Converter
 <hr>

-This program is made by me to make easy to you in subjects like science-1 and maths, by solving the problems in science-1 and maths you may have arise difficulties to convert Minutes into second , second into minute or Kilometre into metre , metre into kilometre or feets into inches , inches into feets
+This program is made by me to make easy to you in subjects like science-1 and maths, by solving the problems in science-1 and maths you may have arise difficulties to convert Minutes into second , second into minute or Kilometre into metre , metre into kilometre or feets into inches , inches into feets, etc

 Don't worry this program will fix your problem